By Hruy Tsegaye

 Therefore, the global movement towards Technological Singularity should become more involved in Africa’s march towards technological advancement.
 Recently there has been a new approach towards technology transfer, known as the Technology Leapfrogging, which points precisely at this direction.

-Technology Leapfrogging is a method of progress in which, instead of passing through the expected linear stages toward adoption of advanced technology, an undeveloped society skips toward adopting the most up-to-date technology.
+Technology Leapfrogging is a method of progress in which, instead of passing through the expected linear stages toward adaption of advanced technology, an undeveloped society skips toward adopting the most up-to-date technology.
 In this fashion, advanced technology is applied in an area where the immediate predecessors of this technology have never applied.
 Mobile phone technology in Africa is the best example.
 Instead of working on technologies focused on landline telephones, the continent has already adopted the wireless mobile technology; now 80% of urban Africans have access to cellular phones.

 Africa’s recent, rapid economic growth is largely the result of technological leapfrogging – as even the World Bank has acknowledged, to some extent.
 “Emblematic of this growth is the information and communications technology (ICT) revolution in Africa” – says Africa Development Indicators 2012/13, published by the World Bank.